|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 29. Condense and collect the radioactive Cs2O, Cs2O2, Cs2O3.

-31. Collect the pure U3O8 residue and send it to pure U3O8 storage.
+31. Collect the pure U3O8 residue and send it to supposedly pure U3O8 storage.
 The U3O8 may have to remain in this store for centuries until it is required for blanket rod fabrication.
 Use a segragated store in case this material contains unspecified contaminants.
 Since this material is reserved for future use as reactor fuel such contaminants have minimal import except for storage biosafety and contanination of the future reducing agent.

-32. Combine the various FNR core rod feedstock masterial streams.
+32. Combine the various FNR core rod feedstock material streams.

 33. Transport the core rod feedstock material (fission products + TRUs + uranium oxide + zirconium) to the remote site for further reprocessing.